blap/squawker/README.md

 The project now includes specific ProGuard rules in `android/app/proguard-rules.pro` to handle these warnings properly, ensuring they don't cause build failures while maintaining the security and optimization benefits of code shrinking and obfuscation.

+#### Dependency Management

+##### Flutter Triple 3.0.0 Migration
+The project currently uses flutter_triple version 2.2.0.
+An attempt was made to upgrade to version 3.0.0, but this introduced compatibility issues due to breaking changes in the package's architecture.

+Version 3.0.0 migrated from RxNotifier to ASP (Atomic State Pattern), which requires significant code changes throughout the codebase.
+For details about the issues encountered and the recommended migration path, see [FLUTTER_TRIPLE_MIGRATION.md](FLUTTER_TRIPLE_MIGRATION.md).

+The decision was made to maintain stability by keeping version 2.2.0 until a comprehensive migration plan can be implemented.

 ### Acknowledgments
 Duck Icon: <a href="https://www.vecteezy.com/free-vector/bathroom">Bathroom Vectors by Vecteezy</a>